awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-taskdefinition.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `TaskRoleArn`  <a name="cfn-ecs-taskdefinition-taskrolearn"></a>
-The short name or full Amazon Resource Name \(ARN\) of the AWS Identity and Access Management \(IAM\) role that grants containers in the task permission to call AWS APIs on your behalf\.
+The short name or full Amazon Resource Name \(ARN\) of the AWS Identity and Access Management role that grants containers in the task permission to call AWS APIs on your behalf\.
 For more information, see [Amazon ECS Task Role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) in the *Amazon Elastic Container Service Developer Guide*\.
 IAM roles for tasks on Windows require that the `-EnableTaskIAMRole` option is set when you launch the Amazon ECS\-optimized Windows AMI\.
 Your containers must also run some configuration code in order to take advantage of the feature\.
 For more information, see [Windows IAM roles for tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/windows_task_IAM_roles.html) in the *Amazon Elastic Container Service Developer Guide*\.
 *Required*: No
 *Type*: String